Online Medical Billing and Coding Schools: How To Choose (2025)

 American Academy of Professional Coders (AAPC)

-In addition to administering the Certified Professional Coding (CPC) and Certified Professional Biling (CPB) exams, the AAPC also offers courses to help prepare for the exam.
+In addition to administering the Certified Professional Coding (CPC) and Certified Professional Billing (CPB) exams, the AAPC also offers courses to help prepare for the exam.
 If you want to break into the industry, getting a CPC or CPB certificate is one of the most widely accepted certifications.
 CPC is more important.
 The options can be confusing, so here they are in table form.

 *Cost as of February 18, 2025

+AAPC offers multiple ways to prepare for the exam.
+You can prepare for the CPC and CPB exams at once or split them up.
+Depending on your schedule and learning style, you can also decide whether or not you want to take the self-paced or instructor-led version.
 The CPC prep course provides a comprehensive understanding of health insurance, legal and regulatory issues, and reimbursement methodologies.
 It includes instruction using three major coding manuals: CPT, ICD-10-CM, and HCPCS Level II.
 The course offers hands-on practice with real-world, redacted medical records and prepares students to handle medical billing for physician’s offices, clinics, insurance carriers, and other health care facilities.
 Students will be ready to take the AAPC’s CPB certification exam upon completion.:

 The CPB course, on the other hand, teaches you about health insurance, legal rules, and different ways to get paid for health care services.
 You will learn to use three essential coding books: CPT, ICD-10-CM, and HCPCS Level II.
 The course gives you practice with actual medical records and gets you ready for the AAPC’s CPB certification exam.
 By the end, you will understand different health insurance types, the legal side of health care payments, how to process insurance claims, use coding books, and follow up on claims.